Moniter123/build-cdn/_posts/2018-02-06-under-the-hood-of-docker.md

 Let's look at an example.
-If you like pain, you can use the `prctl()` directly, but for everyone else I would suggest using the `seccomp.h` include in C. Applying a seccomp profile starts with the `seccomp_init` call, which takes a parameter that specifies the operation mode:
+If you like pain, you can use the `prctl()` directly, but for everyone else I would suggest using the `seccomp.h` include in C. Applying a seccomp profile starts with the `seccomp_init` call, which takes a parameter that specifies the default operation mode:

 - `SCMP_ACT_KILL`: if a process violates the seccomp rules, it is killed immediately.
 - `SCMP_ACT_TRAP`: if a process violates the seccomp rules, it is sent a `SIGSYS` signal, and may then handle the situation gracefully.